 Insufficient Capital will be benchmarking performance against the ASX300 index because there will be a strong portfolio weighting towards its constituents.
 Most companies with strong balance sheets and low leverage are towards the bigger end of town.
 Sometimes the fund will find companies which have lower capitalisations that are viable investments if they meet the criteria outlined in the Ground Rules (for example, Acrow Formwork – ACF:ASX).
 These will often be traditional operating businesses in retail, construction and broader industrials.

-I look forward to future correspondence and would appreciate any constructive criticism and advice going forward.
+We look forward to future correspondence and would appreciate any constructive criticism going forward.